acoolindividual/Chrome-Twitter-Views-Remover/README.md

 ## Future plans
 - Add Firefox support
-- Use extension storage API to allow users to toggle the extension on and off via the extension's interface popup
+- Use extension storage API to allow users to toggle the extension's features on and off via the extension's interface popup